wp-plugins/email-users/readme.txt

 == Changelog ==

+= Version 4.3.13 =
+* Bump in version number because one was missed in 4.3.12 preventing automatic updates from the WordPress plugin repository.

 = Version 4.3.12 =
 * Fixed bug(s) which prevented users with capabilities to email other users from doing so.
 * Initial inclusion of Spanish language translation files (courtesy of Ponç J. Llaneras).